andrew/ultimate-awesome/README.md

 - [awesome-programmer](https://github.com/dhilipsiva/awesome-programmer) - A collection of resources to learn from and become a self-taught awesome programmer.
 - [awesome-org-roam](https://github.com/kot-behemoth/awesome-org-roam) - 📒 A curated list of awesome Org-roam resources.
 - [awesome-service-workers](https://github.com/mbj36/awesome-service-workers) - A Collection of some awesome Service-Workers resources.
 Feel Free to contribute if u feel it's worth adding in this repository.
-- [awesome-mud](https://github.com/mudcoders/awesome-mud) - 🖥 A curated list of bookmarks, tools, tutorials, and other cool resources for text-based game developers.
 - [awesome-infosec](https://github.com/0xedward/awesome-infosec) - A curated list of awesome infosec blog posts, courses, books and more!.
 - [awesome-version-managers](https://github.com/bernardoduarte/awesome-version-managers) - A curated list of awesome Version Managers.
 - [awesome-unreal](https://github.com/Coop56/awesome-unreal) - Awesome Unreal Engine 5.